DavidHoenisch/WireGuard_VPN_Server/README.md

 ## Connecting and Distributing Peer Configuations
 Setting up peers on the new VPN connection is actually fairly simple.
 Mostly.
 Tablets and phones are easiest as all that needs to be done is scanning a QR code.
 In keeping with the goals of going this VPN route, we will not be building a custom VPN client, we will just use the WireGuard software package and a VPN config file.
 The goal is to keep things as simple as possible.
 Also, there is no need for a VPN provider to have apps on a client device.
 The less connection the provider has with the client the better.
 At least in my opinion.

-The setup script that we will be writing can help handle some of the distribution of the config files.
+I have written a custom script that can be run and will automate the distribution process.
 For personal use, using *SCP* is a great way to get the files from the remote server to a client machine.
 Though if you could easily use copy and paste if the situation allows.
+The custom script will allow for both options depending on your needs.

 # Building Out the Server